TransformBrush(id, sx, rx, ry, sy[, smooth])

 If you pass this matrix, then no transformation will be applied because

 there is no rotation and no scaling defined.
-I.e. if Hollywood would
+I.e. if Hollywood applied

-apply this matrix to every pixel in your brush, the result would be
+this matrix to every pixel in your brush, the result would be just a copy

-that you passed an identity matrix, it will return immediately and do
+an identity matrix, it will return immediately and do nothing.

 The optional argument